 When I read that an American artist had mimicked it to create a work that demonstrated her opposition to slavery, it struck me she was projecting a truism onto a platitudinous tombstone of a decrepit order and I quickly turned the page.
 Later, I read Zadie Smith’s compelling essay on Kara Walker, ‘What do we want history to do to us?’, in the New York Review of Books.
-It introduced the artistic effort I had so thoughtlessly dismissed.
+It introduced the artistic effort I had thoughtlessly dismissed.
 So when, two weeks ago, I had an afternoon free and asked myself what exhibition would I most regret missing when the Coronavirus closes down the capital’s museums, I decided I had to see if Smith is right and Walker is indeed one of the defining artists of our time.

-It was therefore with a sense of duty – of foreboding rather than anticipation – reinforced by rain endlessly pissing down, that I found myself walking onto the vast outside slope of the Turbine Hall.
+It was therefore with a sense of duty – of foreboding rather than anticipation – reinforced by rain endlessly pissing down, that I found myself in February walking onto the vast outside slope of the Turbine Hall.
 Head lowered, I expected only to find my country justifiably reprimanded.